Tom Shull: Veterans advocacy

 Tom Shull (second from left) with (left to right) Michael Zacharia, Ambassador Robert "Bud" McFarlane, Lewis Shull, "To Heal a Nation" author Jan Scruggs and LTC John Shull.

 Shull is a lifelong advocate for veterans' issues.
 While serving as a White House Fellow assigned to the White House, Shull was chosen to be an intermediary during the creation of the Vietnam Veterans Memorial, helping to ensure compromises were reached to facilitate the construction and dedication of the memorial.
 In a Harvard Business School Bulletin article "Making Peace," Jack Wheeler (a driving force in getting the Memorial built on the National Mall) said, "There would have been no memorial without Tom Shull.
 Period."

 Once Shull came to the Exchange, he began planning for a way to recognize and honor all honorably discharged veterans for their service.
 In a 2014 memo to the Undersecretary of Defense, Shull proposed allowing all honorably discharged veterans to shop the exchanges online as a modest recognition of their service, especially since the vast majority of veterans who served honorably do not meet the 20-year criteria or certified disabled status required by the United States Department of Veterans Affairs to retain exchange benefits.
 The Veterans online shopping benefit represents a low-risk, low-cost opportunity to strengthen funding of Quality-of-Life programs in support of service members and their families.

 On Jan.
-11, 2017, after years of coordination with the Exchange, Departments of War, Army and Air Force as well as several other federal agencies, Shull received word that a change to DoD policy would extend limited online exchange privileges to all honorably discharged veterans starting Nov.
+11, 2017, after years of coordination with the Exchange, Departments of Defense, Army and Air Force as well as several other federal agencies, Shull received word that a change to DoD policy would extend limited online exchange privileges to all honorably discharged veterans starting Nov.
 11, 2017—Veterans Day.
 Congressional oversight committees were notified as well and had 30 days to comment.
 No comments were provided, and the Veterans online shopping benefit—the first new benefit for Veterans since 1953—began on Veterans Day 2017.

 The Veterans online shopping benefit allows approximately 18 million veterans to shop online at military exchanges.

 On Jan.
 1, 2020, Exchange in-store shopping privileges were extended to disabled Veterans, Purple Heart recipients and certain caregivers—4.1 million Americans.

 Before the expansion, only Veterans with 100% service-connected disabilities could shop in person.
 (Active-duty service members, their dependents and military retirees also have in-store and online privileges.)

-Beginning May 1, 2021, after a change in Department of War policy, the Exchange expanded shopping privileges to 575,000 DoD and Coast Guard civilian employees and retirees.
+Beginning May 1, 2021, after a change in Department of Defense policy, the Exchange expanded shopping privileges to 575,000 DoD and Coast Guard civilian employees and retirees.